THE EXETER DIGEST

 ON OUR RADAR

 We are exploring extending our coverage to include curated community and culture events.
-Here’s a selection: feedback welcome.
+Here’s a selection: any feedback is welcome.

 SUNDAY 8 MAY // TRADITIONAL ITALIAN MUSIC AND DANCE